HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ![Spa app screen](../../assets/images/keypkce.png)

-!!!warning "Important"
+!!! warning "Important"

     It's **SECURITY**, so learn about [Keycloak](https://www.keycloak.org/guides#getting-started/)!

 ## Configure the Domino REST API

 You can find the full explanation [here](./configuringIdentityProvider.md).
 For the short version:

-- Create a JSON file in `keepconfig.d` to contain the Keycloak related information
+- Create a JSON file in `keepconfig.d` to contain the Keycloak related information.
-- Restart the REST API
+- Restart the Domino REST API.

 ```json
 {